How We’re Funded

 Approximately 42% of Travel Portland’s funding comes from the Portland Tourism Improvement District (TID), a city-approved and hotelier-proposed assessment of two percent per night on guest room revenues for all hotels and short-term rentals located within the city of Portland.
 Another 21% comes from the transient lodging tax, a nightly tax levied on visitors who occupy rooms in the city of Portland and Multnomah County.
 Approximately 17% of the bureau’s budget comes from the Metropolitan Exposition-Recreation Commission (MERC), which contracts with Travel Portland to market the Oregon Convention Center.
 The remainder of Travel Portland’s budget comes from partner dues, fees and co-op programs.

-Learn about the focused program of work that guides Travel Portland’s divisions – Convention Sales and International Tourism, Marketing and Public Relations, and Client and Partner Services.
+Learn about the focused program of work that guides Travel Portland’s divisions – Convention Sales/Services and International Tourism, Marketing and Public Relations, and Community Engagement.

 Tourism Improvement District

 In 2012, Portland’s hotel community united to create a new funding stream to enhance promotion of the Portland Region as a preferred destination for meetings, conventions and leisure travel.
 To accomplish this, Portland’s City Council passed an ordinance creating the Portland Tourism Improvement District (TID) on June 20, 2012.
 In June 2018, the City Council approved a new ordinance expanding the TID to include short-term rentals and hotels with fewer than 50 rooms.